 For a long time many learned and experienced men have desired that what is mysterious should not be confused with what is not.
 But however edifying may be the views that are presented in order to nourish the piety of the faithful, they must cede their place to the chief ideas that have been held by the Church.
 Whether it was necessity, convenience, or seemliness that was the first cause of the ceremony in question, that we must say; and then rise as high as possible to discover the spiritual reasons the Church has, so to speak, superimposed upon the reason of institution.
 The most recent ideas that propose themselves must come last in our consideration.

-M. de Vert describes the inspiration for his work:
+M. de Vert describes this aspect of his work’s inspiration:

 Having heard in passing, more than thirty years ago, from a very intelligent man and besides well-versed in antiquity, that candles were not originally used in the Church for any other reason than for illumination, the idea struck me, and set me on the track of the natural and historical meaning of the ceremonies, and I understood at that moment that all the other practices of the Church must also have had a primitive physical cause and reason for their institution.
 I thus set myself to investigate the causes and reasons [….]
 I have drawn my conclusions, formed my opinion, taken my side, and drawn up my system.

 The application of this principle is thoroughgoing.
 Candles are used in Church because they were needed in the dark of the catacombs.
 Once their practical purpose had ceased, they were kept anyway out of habit.
-Again, the primitive purpose of incense is to dispel bad odors, and the Baptismal candle was to help the baptizandi find their way to the font!
-These usages were only “spiritualized” afterwards.
+Again, the primitive purpose of incense was to dispel bad odors, and the Baptismal candle was to help the baptizandi find their way to the font!
+These usages were later “spiritualized,” an consequently ossified even after their physical purpose was forgotten.
 Again, the reason we kneel at the et incarnatus est is by the physical causation of the liturgical word.
 This is Lebrun:

 In the Passion reading in the Roman Rite, the faithful prostrate themselves in many places at the death of Christ.
 Again Lebrun: